 *Art and Function

-Items available for sale: Traditionial Ukrainian and contemporary beadwork bracelets, necklaces, earrings, eggs and ornaments.
-Handspun and millspun yarns and processed fibers, dryer balls, natural handmade soaps.
+Items available for sale: Traditional Ukrainian and contemporary beadwork bracelets, necklaces, earrings, eggs and ornaments.
+Handspun and mill spun yarns and processed fibers from our flock, dryer balls, and natural handmade soaps.
 Handmade pottery.

 *Bauer Family Farm